Hawker Woodcock: Design and development

 The Woodcock was armed with two .303 in (7.7 mm) Vickers machine guns, synchronised to fire through the propeller arc.
 The guns were mounted externally on each side of the fuselage, just below the edge of the cockpit.

-The first order for the Royal Air Force was for ten Woodcock IIs, with the first six being completed without any night flying equipment.
+The first order for the RAF was for ten Woodcock IIs, with the first six being completed without any night flying equipment.
 The service eventually ordered a total of 62 aircraft.
 One of the first batch of aircraft was given a civil registration to allow it to be demonstrated in Scandinavia.
 On return to the United Kingdom, the demonstrator was entered into the 1925 King's Cup Air Race but it crashed during the race in bad weather near Luton.

 Operational history

-The first aircraft to be delivered to the Royal Air Force entered service with 3 Squadron in May 1925 at RAF Upavon.
-No. 17 Squadron was the only other operational squadron, with first deliveries being made in March 1926.
+The first aircraft to be delivered to the RAF entered service with 3 Squadron in May 1925 at RAF Upavon.
+17 Squadron was the only other operational squadron, with first deliveries being made in March 1926.
 Once the type's early structural problems were solved, the Woodcock proved popular with its pilots.
 It was replaced by the Gloster Gamecock in 1928.
-However, some Woodcocks were still flying in 1936.

-In June 1927 a Woodcock II of No. 17 Squadron was borrowed by the notable aviator Charles Lindbergh.
+Some Woodcocks were still flying in 1936.
+In June 1927 a Woodcock II of 17 Squadron was borrowed by the notable aviator Charles Lindbergh.
 He used the aircraft to fly back to Paris from London soon after his transatlantic flight in the Spirit of St. Louis.